-Towards better water stewardship and a lower footprint
+Better water stewardship and a lower footprint for leather

 In previous articles, we’ve talked about the way that water management in modern tanneries aligns the UN’s Sustainable Development Goal on water.
 Most European tanneries had already various working methods in place that helped them reduce their water consumption.
 But on the whole, we can’t do without water so it’s all about how it is sourced, treated and returned.